soniah/blog/content/posts/2008-10-01-ruby-on-rails-foreign-key-constraints-in-mysql.md

   end
 end</pre>

-I wrote this code for MySQL; I don&#8217;t know whether it would work with other backends.
+I wrote this code for MySQL; I don't know whether it would work with other backends.
 Notice the MySQL oddity that you add a foreign key using one line of code, but drop a foreign key using two lines of code (foreign key then key).

 On of the features of my code for adding the foreign key is that it allows (requires) you to specify the column names.
 I did this because I like the primary keys in my tables to be named foo_id rather than id, to make things a little more self documenting.